codingMustache/codingMustache/README.md

 ## Joke of the Day

-How many kids with ADD does it take to change a lightbulb?
-Let's go ride bikes!
+What do you call an eagle who can play the piano?
+Talonted!

 ## Daily Trivia

-What does the acronym CDN stand for in terms of networking?
+What was the name of the security vulnerability found in Bash in 2014?
- 1. Content Distribution Network
+ 1. Shellshock
- 2. Computational Data Network
+ 2. Stagefright
- 3. Content Delivery Network
+ 3. Bashbug
- 4. Compressed Data Network
+ 4. Heartbleed

 <details>
   <summary>Answer</summary>
-  Content Delivery Network
+  Shellshock
 </details>